About the fund

 Apply via MGS Online

-- Financial need: if you have sufficient funds to cover the proposed costs yourself, your application will not be prioritised.
+- Financial need: If you have sufficient funds to cover the proposed costs yourself, your application will not be prioritised.

-- How well your proposal will deliver a positive impact in any one of the areas listed above under “what we will fund”.
+- Impact: How well your proposal will deliver a positive impact in any one of the areas listed above under “what we will fund”.
 Please note that potential to deliver strong impact in one area is more important than trying to deliver little impact in many areas.

 - Where relevant, how your proposal builds on any previous funding you may have received from us.